department-of-veterans-affairs/next-build/READMEs/devops/eks.md

 The application Helm charts within the [vsp-infra-application-manifests repo](https://github.com/department-of-veterans-affairs/vsp-infra-application-manifests) use an init container to set up the appropriate env file for a given deploy.

+The charts under `apps/next-build-test` are for testing and define `staging` and `prod` environment configs in their respective subdirectories.

+The charts under `apps/next-build` are for production use and also define `staging` and `prod` under their respective subdirectories.
+Note that there is a `dev` subdirectory, but it is currently not used.

+Refer to each `values.yaml` (eg. [next-build-test/staging/values.yaml](https://github.com/department-of-veterans-affairs/vsp-infra-application-manifests/blob/main/apps/next-build-test/staging/values.yaml)) file for the specific environmental differences.
+In general this will be the configmap values used by the node.js app's env file, the Datadog environment, and the Docker container image.

+Even though there is one set of app deploys designated as "test", there are currently no specific processes or automation around acceptance testing or other gatekeeping for production deploys.
+They could be considered a safe playground for evaluating changes or expanded in the future for more rigorous QA processes.
+As described above, the ArgoCD deploy pushes changes everywhere if the main branch passes CI.

-Secrets, such as DRUPAL_CLIENT_ID and DRUPAL_CLIENT_SECRET, are stored as external secrets (see secrets.yaml).
+Secrets, such as DRUPAL_CLIENT_ID and DRUPAL_CLIENT_SECRET, are stored as external secrets (see `secrets.yaml`).

 These secret (and non-secret) values are pulled in from values.yaml and configmap.yaml.
-The `data` from configmap.yaml is used by the init container to populate the env config file used by the next-build app.
-This is mounted from a /secrets volume, visible as /app/envs from next-build (see next-build-deployment.yaml)
+The init container uses `data` from `configmap.yaml` to populate the env config file, which is used by the next-build app.
+This is mounted from a /secrets volume, visible as /app/envs from next-build (see `next-build-deployment.yaml`)